For what happened last time round – Fanzine, the Eighth Edition

 Fanzine Rating to Date: 3.38/5

-Want to join the Fanzine experience AND want a £10 voucher for the BrewDog website?
-The sign up to Fanzine and quote my name “Dr Beer” in the referral section!
+Do you want to join the Fanzine experience AND want a £10 voucher for the BrewDog website?
+The sign up to Fanzine via the link below, select referred by a friend, and use “Dr Beer” in the referral section!
+The associated email is: email@example.com

 For more Fanzine stories, hit here to see the complete journey to date.